 Certified Nursing Assistants (CNA), provide important care to patients under the supervision of nurses and other licensed medical professionals.
 Professionals in this field often have more direct contact with patients than any other member of the healthcare team.

 The Nursing Assistant Training Program provides the real world skills and training it takes to become a qualified healthcare professional, in less than 2 months.
 Graduates of this program are prepared to work in long care healthcare facilities (nursing homes) as well as home health care.

 The short, 6-week training time makes this program a great option for individuals eager to make a quick career change.
 After gaining experiences, some CNAs choose to move into specialized areas of medicine such as labor and delivery, pediatrics or geriatrics.

-Many of our students are single mothers.
 We understand how difficult it can be to support a family, and the sacrifices you have to make.
 We’re prepared to provide the support you need and help you move toward a brighter future for you and your family.

 Becoming a Skilled Nursing Assistant

 Using a blend of hands-on training, practical experience and guidance from real nursing professionals, this program allows you to pursue a rewarding medical position, without spending years or even months in school.

 As a student in this program, you’ll learn all of the vital medical skills to deliver high quality patient care, plus the important “soft skills” like communication so you can comfortably and effectively interact with patients and their families.

 This program covers all eight units required by the Nurse Aide Training and Competency Evaluation Program.